Botifython/website/index.md

    nix develop
    ```

 That's it!
-Running `nix develop` automatically sets up everything you need: the environment is initialized, dependencies are handled, and even the latest version of the repository is pulled (if it's set up as a Git repository).
-No manual configuration is required—you’re ready to start developing right away!
+Running `nix develop` automatically sets up everything you need: the
+environment is initialized, dependencies are handled, and even the latest
+version of the repository is pulled.
+No manual configuration is required—you’re
+ready to start developing right away!

 ## Solving Installation Headaches

-Using Nix solves common issues associated with software installation, such as system pollution with unused packages and version conflicts.
-Nix operates in isolation, ensuring that it doesn't affect anything outside its own environment.
-This means you can install and experiment with various packages without worrying about cluttering your system or creating conflicts with existing software.
+Using Nix solves common issues associated with software installation, such as
+system pollution with unused packages and version conflicts.
+Nix operates in
+isolation, ensuring that it doesn't affect anything outside its own environment.
+This means you can install and experiment with various packages without worrying
+about cluttering your system or creating conflicts with existing software.

-Moreover, if you decide to remove Nix entirely, the process is straightforward when using the Determinate Systems installer.
+Moreover, if you decide to remove Nix entirely, the process is straightforward
+when using the Determinate Systems installer.
 Simply run:

 ```
 /nix/nix-installer uninstall
 ```

 This command cleanly removes Nix from your system, leaving no trace behind.
+It's
-It's an elegant solution for both trying out new software and maintaining a clean, conflict-free system environment.
+an elegant solution for both trying out new software and maintaining a clean,
+conflict-free system environment.